 What Is an Ingrown Toenail?

-A toenail is ingrown when one or both sides of the nail begin to break through and grow into the soft skin of the toe.
+A toenail is ingrown when one or both sides of the nail begin to grow into the soft skin of the toe.
 This can lead to irritation and infection because of all the bacteria that are present on and around feet.

 Causes of Ingrown Toenail

 - Cutting Nails too Short – when nails are cut too short, the skin on the sides can cover the corners of the nail.
 This causes the nail to grow back into the skin.

 - Poorly fitting shoes – Ingrown toenails are often caused by improperly fitting footwear.
 Shoes that are too tight can push the skin on the sides of the nail up over the nail, forcing the nail to grow in.
 Shoes that are too short can also cause nails to grow into the soft skin.

 - Toe Injuries – Injury to the toe that causes the nail to fall off can lead to ingrown nails because a new nail has a higher chance of becoming ingrown than an existing one.